 - Upload your .pepperapp file into Pepper Flow and send it through your review process.
 Once it’s approved, it will display in Pepper Folio.

 - By default, each HTML5 app displays a tablet icon as the thumbnail.
 To use a custom thumbnail instead, include a thumb.png file alongside your index.html.
 Recommended image size is 400px by 400px, but some variation is OK.

-- When adding links to files or websites, use target=”_blank” to open those links in a new window.
+- When you link to anything outside the HTML5 app, use target="_blank" to open the link in a new window.
 This allows for easier navigation back to your HTML5 app.

 - Save images, videos, and other files at smaller file sizes, the way you would for a website.
 This makes your HTML5 app load faster.